GoPro is the Way to Go!

 Published in Topline, USISTD Publication &

-I recently guest judged a practice session with a GoPro mobile gopro1video camera strapped to my head to record my comments on each couple as I observed them.
+I recently guest judged a practice session with a GoPro mobile video camera strapped to my head to record my comments on each couple as I observed them.
 The result was spectacular.
 Normally, a judge gets to express his or her opinions as numbers on a page relative to whatever else is on the floor.
 To be able to express verbal opinions is so much more rewarding for the judge and beneficial to the couples.

 The occasion I was guest judging was the weekly CompPrep session organized by Angelo and Kayla Cristobal at the spectacular new Infinity Ballroom in Charlotte, North Carolina.
 The Cristobals are generously giving back to the Charlotte dance community by skillfully teaching and partnering other dancers and by organizing innovative events like their weekly practice session.
 On this occasion there were twelve or so couples of various levels and styles.
 Mock comp run-throughs were run starting with short, forty-second dances and increasing to full, competition length songs.
 The five-dance heats were alternated between standard/smooth and Latin/rhythm.
 If a couple did not compete in one of the five dances, they just retired from the floor for that dance and rejoined for the next dance.